rafsanonline/search_android_repo/README.md

 Search Android

 This is a simple app for fetching a list of repositories from the Github server.
-A user can simply search android related repositories by entering a key/name (eg: Android).
+A user can simply search android related repositories by entering "Android" keyword.

 ## App structure